Vikkiechauhan/tweet-sentiment-anlysis/README.md

 ### Dataset
 The source of the dataset used is obtained from kaggle tweet sentiment extraction competition.
 Link https://www.kaggle.com/c/tweet-sentiment-extraction/overview

+### Pre-trained model
+Roberta_base model was downloaded from Hugging_face: https://huggingface.co/models and used to fine-tune on the given dataset.

 Key features include:

 Use of the pre-trained RoBERTa model for language representation.